Shreeramghimire/AI_Engineering/Keras.md

 - **TensorFlow / PyTorch** = the **engine** (raw power, full control, more code)
 - **Keras** = the **steering wheel and dashboard** (easy interface on top of the engine)

+#### TensorFlow

+TensorFlow is used in the production of deep learning models and has a very large community of users.